isomerpages/scamshield/pages/faq.md

 title: FAQ
 permalink: /faq/
 ---
+### Who do I contact if my number was blocked by ScamShield?
+Write in to [scamshield@ncpc.org.sg](mailto:scamshield@ncpc.org.sg) if you feel  your number might have been blocked by ScamShield.

 ### How does ScamShield work?

 The app filters incoming calls and text messages.
 ScamShield compares an incoming call against a list maintained by the Singapore Police Force to determine if the number has been used for illegal purposes and blocks it.